Part I: The Train Ride from Hell

 “They will turn off the lights at night,” I said, clinging to the last bit of hope.
 Spoiler alert – they didn’t.

 Unable to come to grips with the fact that we paid extra money to spend eight hours sitting on a train all night long, I found a train attendant to confirm that there were absolutely no available sleeping berths on the train.
 Literally, any other option would have been better – taking a three-hour daytime train, buying a cheap ticket to general seating where it might have been possible to stretch out on the benches, walking to Barcelona…

 “I don’t understand,” I said to Victor.
 “We are tourists, we speak no Spanish.
-We mistakenly purchased the tickets to this train car.
+We mistakenly purchased the tickets for this train car.
 Who else would spend money to sit here all night?
 Who is this designed for?”

 My question was answered almost immediately as the train car doors opened and around sixty special-needs adults walked in, guided by their chaperones.